velixo/FreeFolder/stories.md

 * Username for this client computer, server access password.

 ### Story 5:
+* On hover, see with more detail when it was uploaded and such
 * Drag and drop files in desktop environment to program GUI to track them
 * Drag and drop files from program GUI to desktop to add new version of the file to your computer